kaneuffe/terraform-cyclecloud/README.md

 - TF_VAR_cyclecloud_password (CycleCloud GUI administrator username)
 - TF_VAR_cyclecloud_public_access_address_prefixes (Your IP adress range to avoid other IPs to access the environment)

-and use either az login or a service principle which requires these addtikonal variables to be defined:
+additionally if you wanmt to use a service principle instead of "az login" the following, additional environment variables need to be defined:

 - ARM_CLIENT_ID
 - ARM_CLIENT_SECRET